 Nothing keeps kids busy during downtime like a good book.
-We’ve got book reviews for kids and teens (and little ones too)!
+We’ve got book reviews for some great reads for kids and teens (and little ones too)!

 Sender Zeyv is widely considered the best of the frum authors and this is definitely his best book.
 Historically accurate, somewhat melodramatic, and rich in detail, it offers a well balanced view of slavery, racism and the human condition (both Jewish and secular) in the early- to mid-18th century.